Chapter 14:

 Suddenly, my arm disappeared.
 I took a step back.
 Sharp pain.
 Blood spurting everywhere.

 Just above me, suspended in the air, it was visible.
-A dark figure, covered in black fur, red jewels in place of eyes, and dark brown butterfly wings with varied, mesmerizing patterns and designs.
-It roared, leaping over me, toward my sister.
+A dark figure, covered in black fur, bright-red jewels instead of eyes, and dark butterfly wings with various mesmerizing patterns and designs.
+The monster roared, leaping over me, and toward my sister.

 As the flash of light faded, only the pale artificial light of the city seeped through the window and illuminated my sister's expression of terror.